-When was this health-insurance-related law enacted, why was it enacted, what does it do, and what does all of this mean for you and your family?
+Obamacare: When was this health-insurance-related law enacted, why was it enacted, and what does it do.
+What does the Affordable Care Act mean for you and your family?
 Read on to find out…

 On March 23, 2010, President Obama signed into law the Patient Protection and Affordable Care Act which has become known as Obamacare.